The Ins and Outs of the EM Rotation

 - EM Clerkship Podcast – On my downtime, I really enjoyed listening to this podcast by Zack Olsen, M.D.
 The podcast adds new episodes every week, and Dr. Olsen provides insider tips to help succeed on your away rotations in a very laid-back manner.
 Also, there is a helpful NBME review series on the podcast, created by a fellow medical student (Michael Estephan from University of Rochester).

 - Emergency Medicine Secrets – This was the closest thing to a pocket textbook that I could find.
 The book is organized by chief complaint and formatted in question-answer style.
 If you need something to review while on the rotation, I thought this was the most reasonable book to use.

 - Tintinalli’s Emergency Medicine Manual – This text is regarded as one of the best emergency medicine resources.
 Although it was definitely useful, it certainly was not a “light” read (there are 1000+ pages!).
 My recommendation is to use this book primarily as a reference throughout your rotation.

 - AMBOSS Knowledge App / Quick EM / MDCalc (iPhone/Android Applications) – Similar to the Emergency Medicine textbook, these three applications are useful resources that are organized by patient’s chief complaint to manage any question that you might be asked.

 Clinical grades are an important part of the residency match process and, as medical students, we all have the goal to achieve the best scores we can.
 My general recommendation is to keep the focus on the patient and not on your evaluations.
 Once you have the right focus, you will invariably end up doing well!
 Enjoy your shifts!

 Andrew Luo is a MD/MBA student at Penn State College of Medicine and Columbia Business School.
-In his free time, he is either working on his golf swing or watching stand-up comedy specials on Netflix. @andrewdluo on Twitter.
+In his free time, he is either working on his golf swing or watching stand-up comedy specials on Netflix.
+You can find him as @andrewdluo on Twitter.